📚

 5.1: The Tragedy of the Commons 🎭

-• Freshwater - Using or redirecting it as well as polluting it.
+• Freshwater - Using or redirecting it, polluting it.

-• Game animals for hunting - Over-farming or overhunting; killing off more than a population's birth rate can adequately compensate for.
+• Game animals for hunting - taking more than a sustainable amount.

-• Bureau of Land Management Land - Common land which can be used in ways that damage the environment surrounding it (off-road vehicles, pollutants)
+• Bureau of Land Management Land (BLM Land) - Common use land for grazing or offroad vehicles that damage the environment.

-• National parks - Land set aside for public enjoyment experiencing environmental damage and overuse.
+• National parks - Land set aside for everyone in the community to enjoy being overused.

 Ways to regulate people's actions: